 Pour batter into prepared pans.
-Bake in the preheated oven for 30 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Bake in the preheated oven for 25 to 30 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 Allow to cool in pans on wire racks for 10 minutes.
 Then invert onto wire racks to cool completely.Filling